Appropriation (Parliament) (2020-2021) Bill 2020

 6.27 pmMr RUSSOSupports

-When we look at the report, at the budget highlights for justice services and at the questions we asked which were answered by both the Attorney-General and officers of the department, one word comes to mind: sclerotic.
-That is, it moves at glacial speed.2021-02-23View Hansard
+When we look at the report, at the budget highlights for justice services and at the questions we asked, one word comes to mind: sclerotic.2021-02-23View Hansard

 6.48 pmMr HUNTSupports

 This government keeps talking and setting up task forces.
-It keeps a dialogue going instead of taking action and implementing legislative and structural reform to support the survivors of domestic violence and reduce the number of victims.2021-02-23View Hansard
+It keeps a dialogue going but does not actually deliver outcomes.2021-02-23View Hansard

 6.57 pmMs BUSHSupports

-Supported the Legal Affairs and Safety Committee report, praising Queensland Police Service's COVID response and the government's domestic and family violence reforms.
+Supported the Legal Affairs and Safety Committee report, highlighting the government's work in fostering safer communities.

 Became Act 1 of 20218 Mar 2021